Magnetized Kerr-Newman-Taub-NUT spacetimes: Introduction

 In this paper, we perform the magnetization procedure to the Kerr-Newman-Taub-NUT spacetimes.
 We expect to get the magnetized KNTN spacetime solution, whose massless, null NUT, static, and neutral limit, is the Melvin magnetic universe \cite{Melvin:1963qx}.
 Some aspects of the spacetime are discussed, such as the deformation of the horizon and the quasilocal conserved quantities associated to the solution.

 The organization of this paper is as follows.
 In section \ref{sec:MRNTNconstruction}, after reviewing the Ernst magnetization process, we construct the MKNTN solutions by employing the Ernst magnetization to the KNTN metric as the seed solution.
 In section \ref{sec:prop}, we study some properties of the MKNTN spacetimes.
-In section \ref{sec:thermo}, we obtain the quasilocal thermodynamical quantities for the MKNTN spacetimes.
+In section \ref{sec:thermo}, we obtain the quasilocal thermodynamical quantities for the MKNTN black holes, as well as the Smarr equation for the MKNTNblack holes and verify the first law of thermodynamics.
 We consider the natural units $c={\hbar} = k_B = G_4 = 1$.